olivia-lang/Miner-Lang_Miroux_Nguyen/README.md

     ^ self createWithMatrix: (CTNewArray2D
         width: width height: height tabulate: [ :column :row | MBox safe ])
 ```

+(For information, initially I simply wanted to have a **matrixSize: size** method to have the same height and width but I wanted more flexibility in choosing the size.)

 I updated/reused the method of Olivia launchWithStrategy: aStrategy to adapt with my new factory method

 ```